things to do in Galveston

 Galveston-Port Bolivar Ferry

-Travel between Galveston Island and the Texas mainland couldn’t be easier with the Galveston-Port Bolivar Ferry, which runs 24 hours a day 7 days a week, and is absolutely free to use.
+Travel between Galveston Island and the Texas mainland couldn’t be easier with the Galveston-Port Bolivar Ferry, which runs 24 hours a day 7 days a week, and is free to use.

 Depending on traffic volumes, additional ferries are sometimes put into circulation to avoid long wait times.